coronel08/my-notes/notes/docs/aws.md

     * Security
     * Operations
 * 6 Different Staretegies for Migration
-    * Rehosting - Lift and Shift
+    * Rehosting - Lift and Shift recreate on AWS
     * Replatforming - Lift, Tinker, and Shift
-    * Refactoring - Driven by a need to add new features and edit code
+    * Refactoring - Driven by a need to add new features and edit code, modernize
     * Repurchasing - Software as a service option
     * Retaining - Keeping critical applications at the source environment
     * Retiring - removing applications that are no longer needed